A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155

 Reliable estimates of the lensing magnification are essential to any study of lensed sources, such as \cite{Newman.Gu.ea2025}, and for accurate photometric classification of the observed SNe \cite{Rodney.Brammer.ea2021}.
-Our joint model magnifications are in clear agreement with the two most recent models \cite{Acebron.Bergamini.ea2025,Ertl.Suyu.ea2025}, with the magnifications of all observed sources within the $1\sigma$ errors of those in \cite{Acebron.Bergamini.ea2025}, and slightly below the absolute magnifications predicted by \cite{Ertl.Suyu.ea2025}.
+Our joint model magnifications are in clear agreement with those reported in \citet{Suyu.Acebron.ea2025}, including \cite{Acebron.Bergamini.ea2025,Ertl.Suyu.ea2025}, with the magnifications of all observed sources within the $1\sigma$ errors of those in \cite{Acebron.Bergamini.ea2025}, and slightly below the absolute magnifications predicted by \cite{Ertl.Suyu.ea2025}.
 See Fig. 6 of \cite{Acebron.Bergamini.ea2025} and Table 9 of \cite{Ertl.Suyu.ea2025} for comparison.
-The absolute magnifications $|\mu|$ for predicted images 1d* and 1e* of SN Encore are nearly identical to \cite{Acebron.Bergamini.ea2025} as well \footnote{Curiously, \cite{Acebron.Bergamini.ea2025} lists the demagnified central image 1e* as having opposite sign, with a negative magnification.
+The absolute magnifications $|\mu|$ for predicted images 1d* and 1e* of SN Encore are nearly identical to \cite{Acebron.Bergamini.ea2025} as well\footnote{Curiously, \cite{Acebron.Bergamini.ea2025} lists the demagnified central image 1e* as having opposite sign, with a negative magnification.
 We consider this to likely be a mistake, demagnified central images always have positive parity.}.
 Compared to \cite{Ertl.Suyu.ea2025}, we predict $|\mu|$ approximately 20\% lower for the observed image groups (a,b,c).
 Our predictions for (d,e) are more discrepant, where our predictions are 60\% higher and $\sim$2-5x lower respectively.